- Chemical peels can be light, medium or deep.

 Reduces acne scarring

-A medium peel reduces small or shallow scars from acne lesions.
+A medium peel reduces small or shallow scars that develop due to acne lesions.
 It is most effective for rolling or boxcar scars and can significantly improve skin smoothness.

 Sunspots, freckles, melasma and other forms of hyperpigmentation can be treated with a medium peel with greater results than a light peel can offer.
 A medium peel effectively reverses sun damage for a more youthful appearance.